Carbon-izer Presents Northwest Freeway (Outer Belt)

 Located next to Lazy Dog (the address is slightly out of order), the continued development of "Cypress Crossing" brought this bank in 2021.

-Hampton Inn / 20035 Northwest Freeway
+Best Western / 20035 Northwest Freeway

 Shell / 13250 FM 1960 West

+This has an FM 1960 West address but access and visibility is easier from 290.
 The Shell gas station here was branded "Select" (opened 2000, with the gas station), which I believe is an in-house brand used on a (very) "Select" number of stations.
 One of those conversations I've had with family members is as follows: "Oh!
 It's a Shell with a 'Select' gas station.
 I remember I had a LEGO gas station with that brand as the convenience store...or at least really wanting it," as I realized I never actually owned it.

 From what I've heard, the Select brand is a lot more common in Europe (where the set is based on) and very rare here, with this one perhaps being the first U.S. one (thanks to Mike A.)